 This article is an opinion.

-Nickie Simpson is a staff writer for The Reporter.
-She can be reached at email@example.com.
+Taylor Beck is managing editor for The Reporter.
+He can be reached at email@example.com.